Dashboard Overview and Features

 - Tabular organization to allow viewing of related metrics in the same screen

-Data for the Public Safety bureaus is included in a separate dashboard from data for other City bureaus.
-This is due some differences between recruitments conducted by the Public Safety bureaus that tend to lead to a longer recruitment process relative to recruitments conducted by other bureaus.
+Data for the Portland Police Bureau currently is not included in the Citywide dashboard.
+Starting in April 2020, it will be included in a separate dashboard.
+This is due to differences between recruitments conducted by the Portland Police Bureau that tend to lead to a longer recruitment process relative to recruitments conducted by other bureaus.

 Dashboard Navigation Tips